hermitpopcorn/advent-of-code-2023/README.md

 **) You ARE gonna need it

 I also tried tackling Day 10 part 2 again.
 Still couldn't come up with anything...

+## Day 12

+Another roadblock.
+Since Day 10 I had a feeling I'd hit another one soon.
+This time it's an algorithm issue; I know how to solve it, I just don't know how to solve it _faster_.
+Part 2 dictates that I 5x the data which causes computing time required to shoot up really, really _exponentially_.
+For shits and giggles I tried running the program with 1x and 2x data, and compare them.
+1x data took 1 seconds to finish.
+2x data took 8 hours and 11 minutes.
+5x data would take at least the heat death of the universe to complete.

+Like before, I'll postpone this and go on to the next day.